not-sample-text/Proiect-Licenta/README.md

+# Repository Archived

+This repository represents the final version submitted for my Bachelor's Thesis.

+Active development for this project has moved to [ApexPad](https://github.com/not-sample-text/ApexPad).
+Please refer to the new repository for the most recent updates, bug fixes, and feature development.

+---

 # PROS3 Macropad: A Fully-Programmable Custom Mechanical Macropad

 The PROS3 Macropad is a versatile, open-source 12-key macropad built around the powerful ESP32-S3.
 Designed as a university thesis project, it features a rotary encoder, OLED display, RGB underglow, and a complete software ecosystem for deep customization.